How Does Stress Affect Your Period?

 However, chronic stress is a different story.
 When stress permeates every aspect of your life, making even basic tasks challenging, it can affect your health in serious and pervasive ways.
 And yes, it can even mess with your menstrual cycle.

-Here, we delve deeper into stress, exploring how it can affect your menstrual cycle and the best ways to manage it.
+Here, we delve deeper into stress, exploring how it can affect your period and the best ways to manage it.

-When faced with a perceived threat, the sympathetic nervous system readies the adrenal glands to release noradrenaline, adrenaline and cortisol, hormones that help us deal with stress.
-Our hearts beat faster for increased fuel and oxygen, pupils dilate for heightened awareness, and muscles tense for immediate action.
+When faced with a perceived threat, the sympathetic nervous system triggers the adrenal glands to release hormones such as noradrenaline, adrenaline, and cortisol.
+These hormones prepare the body to deal with stress by initiating several physiological changes: our hearts beat faster to provide increased fuel and oxygen, pupils dilate to enhance awareness, and muscles tense for immediate action.

 The stress response first evolved to keep us safe.
 As hunter-gatherers, this highly sophisticated survival mechanism helped us fend off prehistoric predators and ensure the continuity of the human species.